-EDITOR: For some reason the most popular questions asked in the comments of my Australian Personal Tax FAQ are in relation to gifts and whether or not they are taxable.
-As I am not knowledgeable about this area I asked my accountant friend Andrew from Aussie Tax Time to provide some general guidance on the subject.
+EDITOR: As I am not knowledgeable about whether gifts are taxable I asked my accountant friend Andrew Jeffers from Shuriken to provide general guidance on the subject.

 In Australia, as an individual, we are generally taxed by the Australian Taxation Office on income that we receive from providing services i.e. working.